addrummond/mlm/manual/manual.md

 adjust, then tap the center pad to confirm and return to the reading display.

 All ISO numbers shown on the inside of the wheel are full stop ISOs.
 Third stop ISOs are shown as bullets.
 If one of these ISOs is selected, you can adjust it by ±⅓ stop by pressing and holding the left or right pads until one of the ±⅓ stop indication lights turns on.
-The left light means “go one third of a stop counterclockwise” (i.e., decrease the ISO number slightly), while the right light means “go one third of a stop clockwise” (i.e., increase the ISO number slightly).
+The left light means“go ⅓ stop counterclockwise” (i.e., decrease the ISO number slightly), while the right light means “go ⅓ stop clockwise” (i.e., increase the ISO number slightly).

 When a reading is in progress, one light stays on uninterrupted while the others cycle.
 This light indicates the currently selected ISO (or the nearest full stop